Jamestown, Indiana: Government

 The town is managed by a three-member elected town council and an elected Clerk-Treasurer.
 The town provides police and fire service through two full-time Marshals and a volunteer fire department.
 Jamestown Municipal Utilities provide water, sewer, and power service.

 Education

+The portion in Boone County is in the Western Boone Community School Corporation.
+The portion in Hendricks County is in the Northwest Hendricks School Corporation (Tri-West).
+The Northwest Hendricks district's comprehensive high school is Tri-West Hendricks High School.

 The town has a lending library, the Tri-Area Library.

-The town is served by both the Western Boone Community School Corporation and the Northwest Hendricks School Corporation (Tri-West).